 - Represents the PASSC on committees, both on and off campus, to advance the needs of Black/African-American students.

 May supervise student assistants.
 Carries out supervisory responsibilities in accordance with the organization's policies and applicable laws.
 Responsibilities include interviewing, hiring, and training employees; planning, assigning, and directing work; appraising performance; rewarding and disciplining employees; addressing complaints and resolving problems.

 Qualifications: To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Education and/or Experience

-Bachelor’s degree or equivalent in a related program is required; 1 - 2 years of experience working with students is required, ideally in a student development or advising capacity.
+Bachelor's degree (B. A.) or equivalent in a related program is required; 1 - 2 years of experience working with students required, ideally in a student development or advising capacity.